How Can We Act with a Little More Wisdom?

 We could take a taxonomical approach to define wise acting.
 Accordingly, a list of actions would be prescribed to show that a person is wise — like following a recipe.
-But determining the right thing to do is not that simple, context matters in wise acting.
-The same action across two different contexts is very likely to have a different effect.
-Giving feedback to a dear friend when others are around, and your friend is in distress will not be received well and is likely to cause more harm than good.
+But determining the right thing to do is not that simple; context matters in wise acting.
+The same action across two different contexts will likely have a different effect.
+Giving feedback to a dear friend when others are around, and your friend is in distress will not be received well and will likely cause more harm than good.
 And yet, the same feedback could lead to positive changes for your friend if you have established trust and it is given in private and at the right time.
-Oh, what a difference the context makes….
+Oh, what a difference the context makes…

 So, how can we decide if our actions are wise?
 Since the outcome of an action is a critical aspect in determining whether it is wise, we can only assess after the fact.
 Therefore, developing skills to analyze what influences our actions and how those actions affect others is a key element in wise acting.
 We should develop a contextual and objective approach to analyzing how we act.
 We should work to acquire practical knowledge and be committed to acting in a way that is aligned with our values and the way we would like to show up.
 We should work to advance and protect the rights of people in need and assess our aggregate effects as individuals and as a culture.

 Each of us must take action to make the world a better place because our welfare and future depend on our individual and collective contributions.